DocumentationBook/SphinxDocumentation/docs/_sources/tutorial/rest/tables.rst.txt

 You can use different ways of creating tables:

 *  Using grid tables.
-With this way you use various primitive markup elements (``=``, ``-``, ``+``, ``|``) to draw any simple or complex table.
+With this way, you use various primitive markup elements (``=``, ``-``, ``+``, ``|``) to draw any simple or complex table.
 *  Using the ``list-table`` directive.
 It enables you to create simple tables without spanning rows or columns.